-The Selection Committee established pursuant to KRS 45A.843 will be composed of five (5) OFM staff (voting and including a majority of merit employees) and one merit employee of the State

-Auditor of Public Accounts (nonvoting).
-Proposals will be evaluated for Bond Counsel pursuant to the evaluation criteria outlined on Attachment C. The Selection Committee will determine whether to hold interviews with proposing firms.
+The Selection Committee established pursuant to KRS 45A.843 is composed of five (5) OFM staff (voting and including a majority of merit employees) and one merit employee of the State Auditor of Public Accounts (nonvoting).
+Proposals will be evaluated for Senior Managing Underwriters pursuant to the evaluation criteria outlined on Attachment D and for Financial Advisors pursuant to the evaluation criteria outlined on Attachment E. The Selection Committee will determine whether to hold interviews with proposing firms.
 The Selection Committee will make a recommendation for selection pursuant to KRS 45A.840 to 45A.870, KRS 45A.877 to 45A.879, and KRS 45A.490 to 45A.494.
-The scoring of proposals is subject to reciprocal preference for a Kentucky resident bidder and preference for a Qualified Bidder.
-(See Attachment E for recently enacted KRS 45A.490 to 45A.494 "Kentucky Preference Laws".)
+The scoring of proposals is subject to reciprocal preference for Kentucky resident bidders and preference for a Qualified Bidder.
+(See Attachment H for KRS 45A.490 to 45A.494 "Kentucky Preference Laws".)

-The Kentucky Revised Statutes and the Kentucky Administrative Regulations referenced in the RFP may be found at http://legislature.ky.gov.
+The Kentucky Revised Statutes and Kentucky Administrative Regulations referenced in the RFP may be found at http://legislature.ky.gov.